pivotal-cf/om/CONTRIBUTING.md

 ## Design Goals

-- a [small sharp tool](https://brandur.org/small-sharp-tools) for fast, reliable interaction with the Operations Manager API via the command line
+- a [small sharp tool](https://brandur.org/small-sharp-tools) for fast, reliable interaction with the Operations Manager API via the command line, and specific external tasks for bettering the experience with interaction with the Operations Manager API
 - enable humans easily interact with Operations Manager via the command line
-- enable scripts and continuous integration systmes to programmatically interact with Operations Manager
+- enable scripts and continuous integration systems to programmatically interact with Operations Manager
 - single binary that can be run on multiple platforms without additional dependencies
 - a consistent, tested code base that welcomes contributions from the community
 - idempotency for all commands